GearworksSMP/website/content/join.md

 Gearworks SMP is a paid server that you can join [by becoming a paid Patreon member of Uberswe](https://www.patreon.com/uberswe/membership).

 This server is recommended for players who are 18+ but we do not have any age verification.
+The server is based in the EU but we have members from all over the world, you can test your connection by joining our lobby before paying anything.

 Why join the server?
 Gearworks main focus is building using the [Create mod](https://www.curseforge.com/minecraft/mc-mods/create) and building a community around that.
 A large focus also tends to be around trains and train lines.